Adaptive Budget Allocation for Orthogonal-Subspace Adapter Tuning in LLMs Continual Learning: Experiments and Analysis

 \paragraph{Budget Adaptation Mechanism Analysis.} To assess the impact of our threshold strategy, we compare two policies: (a) a fixed, non-learnable threshold and (b) our proposed learnable threshold that adapts across different layers and tasks during training, as described in Section~\ref{Section:Dynamic Bottleneck Dimension Adaptation}.
 These strategies are assessed using the T5-large model across three task orders on the standard continual learning benchmark.
-The results, depicted in Tab.~\ref{tab:threshold}, reveal that the dynamic threshold consistently demonstrates superior performance compared to the fixed threshold.
-This confirms our analysis in Section~\ref{Section:Dynamic Bottleneck Dimension Adaptation}, where we demonstrate that the dynamic threshold mechanism enables bidirectional adjustment of budget allocation without introducing complex mechanisms or additional computational overhead, thereby enhancing flexibility in the optimization process.
+The results, depicted in Table~\ref{tab:threshold}, reveal that the dynamic threshold consistently demonstrates superior performance compared to the fixed threshold.
+This confirms that the dynamic threshold mechanism enables bidirectional adjustment of budget allocation without introducing complex mechanisms, thereby enhancing more flexibility in the optimization process.

-\paragraph{Pre-trained Model Analysis.} We investigate the performance of models across varying model scales (T5-base, T5-large, T5-XL) using the standard continual learning benchmark.
-We evaluate both our method and O-LoRA across three task orders.
-The results, depicted in Tab.~\ref{tab:model}, reveal that OA-Adapter's average accuracy consistently improves as the parameter size increases, which suggests that our approach effectively leverages the increased representational capacity of larger models.
-The consistent superiority across different scales indicates that OA-Adapter's mechanism provides effective protection against catastrophic forgetting while enabling precise task-specific optimization, regardless of the underlying model architecture's complexity.
-Moreover, OA-Adapter consistently outperforms O-LoRA across all model scales.
+\paragraph{Pre-trained Model Analysis.} We investigate the performance of OA-Adapter and O-LoRA across varying models (T5-base, T5-large, T5-XL, Llama-7B) using the standard continual learning benchmark.
+The results, depicted in Table~\ref{tab:model}, reveal that OA-Adapter's average accuracy consistently improves, which suggests that OA-Adapter effectively leverages the increased representational capacity of larger models.
+The consistent superiority across different models indicates that OA-Adapter's mechanism provides effective protection against catastrophic forgetting while enabling precise task-specific optimization, regardless of the underlying model architecture's complexity and scales.

+\paragraph{Compatibility with Replay.} To assess compatibility with replay-based strategies, we evaluate a hybrid variant OA-Adapter+Replay and compare it with the strong replay baseline SAPT~\citep{DBLP:conf/acl/ZhaoWHZQZYXC24}.
+The hybrid consistently yields additional gains while preserving low forgetting, indicating that our method complements replay.
+Full results and settings are provided in Appendix~\ref{Appendix: replay}.